kernvalley/events.kernvalley.us/_events/2023/2023-08-09-cowork-party.md

     latitude: 35.75548932
     longitude: -118.42398586
 ---
+Featuring live music by Jim Ranger!

 Kernville Cowork is excited to invite you to a launch party for the Kern River Valley’s newest nonprofit: Sierra Shared Spaces!
-While we’re at it, we’ll also be celebrating International Coworking Day as well as Kernville Cowork's 5 year anniversary!
-The event will take place at The Sportsman, with:
+While we’re at it, we’ll also be celebrating International Coworking Day as well as Kernville Cowork's 5 year anniversary.
+The event will take place at The Sportsman, with catering provided by the Big Blue Bear.

 - Live Music 🎵
 - Delicious Food 🍽